raygj/workload-ebpf-reflector/README.md

 An eBPF-based identity observation and enforcement layer deployed as a DaemonSet on Kubernetes.
 It intercepts TLS handshakes at the kernel, extracts SPIFFE identity from the certificate, evaluates OPA policy, and blocks untrusted trust domains — all before the application processes the connection.
 Zero data plane latency.
 No agent modification.
 No payload decryption.

 > **The Reflector intercepts TLS handshakes at the kernel, extracts SPIFFE identity from the certificate, evaluates OPA policy, and blocks untrusted trust domains — all before the application processes the connection.
 Zero application modification.
-Zero user-space proxy.
-Wire speed.**
+Zero user-space proxy.**

 ```
 TLS handshake begins